 Choosing the right type of old book to alter is the first important step to take.
 While one would think that any old book would do, you’re going to want to look for one that has sewn binding as opposed to glued binding.

-While very old, vintage books like the ones I show above might be beautiful, these types of books are not always the best candidates to use for altering, at least not using the same technique the way I share here.
+While very old, vintage books like the ones shown here might be beautiful, these types of books are not always the best candidates to use for altering, at least not using the same technique the way I share here.

 Very old antique books will likely need a little reinforcement and more advanced book binding techniques in order to be something that is sturdy.